On-Demand CE Training

 1 Credit Hour: This thought-provoking course will cover all topics of being a care partner to someone with dementia or Alzheimer’s.
 Lisa Marshall, author of the NEW book Oh Hello Alzheimer’s: A Caregiver’s Journey of Love, will share her experiences through an interview-style format.
 Lisa shares her story, including diagnosis, early denial, progression of the disease, how Lisa and her husband coped, and most of all how they continued to bring joy and purpose to their lives.

-ODL 233: An Introductory Overview of the Enneagram and Applications in Daily Practices
+ODL 233: An Introduction to the Enneagram and Applications in Daily Practices

 1 Credit Hour: The Enneagram is a personality system that helps us understand ourselves and one another, like the Myers-Briggs.
 The Enneagram includes nine personalities and each of these personalities has considerable strengths and weaknesses.
 Each personality also has one particular Achilles heel, and once we become aware of this, we are more able to move toward transformation and life.
 We will be reviewing these nine Enneagram types.